combine-org/combine-org.github.io/content/authors/Organizing-COMBINE-Events/_index.md

 # Procedure to organize a COMBINE meeting

-People interested in organizing a COMBINE meeting should begin by filling out the [http://www.surveymonkey.com/s/combine-harmony-hosting-interest hosting interest survey] as early as possible.
-This will enable potential hosts to highlight the advantages and possible issues associated with each bid, and start the discussion with the [http://co.mbine.org/about#Coordination COMBINE coordinators].
-The currently-planned events are listed on the [http://co.mbine.org/events COMBINE events page]; dates not listed there are usually still up for bidding.
+People interested in organizing a COMBINE meeting should begin by filling out the <a href="http://www.surveymonkey.com/s/combine-harmony-hosting-interest">hosting interest survey as early as possible.
+This will enable potential hosts to highlight the advantages and possible issues associated with each bid, and start the discussion with the <a href="/people">COMBINE coordinators</a>.
+The currently-planned events are listed on the <a href="/events">COMBINE events page</a>; dates not listed there are usually still up for bidding.

 Well in advance of a given future event, the COMBINE coordinators will discuss the bids made.
 Based on the qualities of the proposals, as well as more strategic considerations such as alternating timezones and proximity with other conferences, the coordinators prioritize the bids and also engage in discussions with potential hosts.
-When a project is mature, it is announced on the [http://co.mbine.org/events event page], as well as on [[https://twitter.com/combine_coord| Twitter]], and on other social media.
+When a project is mature, it is announced on the <a href="/events">event page</a>, as well as on <a href="https://twitter.com/combine_coord">Twitter</a>, and on other social media.

 Depending on the country where the meeting is located, some people may need visas to enter the country.
 This can be easier or harder for people, depending on their country of origin and the hosting country.
 For example, Russian and Chinese nationals have a harder time getting into the USA.
 To make this even possible for them, they need to know the planned meeting location ''very'' far in advance, because the visa application process takes many months.